Anzu.io raises $9 million for in-game ad platform

 Anzu.io has raised $9 million in new funding for its platform for a new generation of in-game advertising.

-In-game advertising isn’t new, but Tel Aviv-based Anzu.io claims it can make it more intelligent by seamlessly integrating digital ads directly into the gameplay, without disrupting the user experience.
+In-game advertising isn’t new, but the Tel Aviv-based Anzu.io claims it can make it more intelligent by seamlessly integrating digital ads directly into the gameplay, without disrupting the user experience.
 Anzu.io also measures the ad’s effectiveness with real-time analytics.

 The gaming industry hit $174.9 billion in 2020, according to market researcher Newzoo.
 It is now one of the premium channels for advertisers due to the massive opportunity for ad exposure and engagement from esports tournaments and ever-evolving streaming culture.
 With its hyper-targeting capabilities, Anzu.io creates personalized advertising experiences within games and replaces hard-coded advertisement norms with programmatically served dynamic in-game ads.